Czech Republic–Pakistan relations: Defense cooperation

-Pakistan and Czech Republic have also signed a Memorandum of Understanding (MoU) to increase military and defence cooperation between the two countries.
-Pakistan Minister for Defence Production, Abdul Qayyum Jatoi and Czech Republic visiting Deputy Prime Minister and Defence Minister of Czech Republic Martin Bartak and signed the MoU on behalf of their countries.
+Pakistan and Czech Republic have also signed a memorandum of understanding (MoU) to increase military and defence cooperation between the two countries.
+Pakistan Minister for Defence Production, Abdul Qayyum Jatoi and Czech Republic visiting deputy prime minister and defence minister of Czech Republic Martin Bartak and signed the MoU on behalf of their countries.
 In 2017, the Česká zbrojovka (CZ) confirmed that it had finalized agreements over the sale of arms technology to the Pakistan Ordnance Factories (POF).
-The Czech company Velká Bíteš has also sold 100 miniature turbofan engines for Pakistani drones.
+The Czech company PBS Velká Bíteš has also sold 100 miniature turbofan engines for Pakistani drones.

 In 2016, the Czech defense ministry expressed interests in having Czech troops trained by the Pakistani military.

-Cultural Relations
+Cultural relations

 Both countries try to develop their cultural relations through tourism and education.